monalizadsg/100-days-of-code-challenge/README.md

 **New thing(s) learned:** Today, I'm studying basics of JavaScript.
 It's good to brush up on my skills and going back to the basics.

 **Thoughts:** Starting this challenge inspires me to become 1% better everyday.

+---

+### Day 2: March 7, Tuesday

+**Today's Objectives**:

+- Study Java File Input and Output
+- Start Java Assignment2

+**Link to work:**

+- N/A

+**New thing(s) learned:** Studying about file input and output.
+Learning how to write into a file and read a file using classes involved.

+**Thoughts:** Our topic in java class is getting complex.
+I need to study in advance so I can catch up easily in class.
+I have to focus on this one first because school is my first priority. :)

+---